In Bergen County, New Jersey & NYC

 Obstructive Sleep Apnea (OSA) is a disorder in which normal breathing is interrupted during sleep due to the blockage of airflow in the upper airway breathing passages.
-Most commonly sleep apnea occurs when the muscles in the back of throat relax as we enter our more restful deep stages of sleep (Stage 3) or our dream state (REM) sleep.
-Dr. Monica Tadros specializes in sleep apnea treatments for her patients in Englewood, NJ and Bergen County.
-Obstructive Sleep Apnea affects approximately 18 million adults in the United States.
+Most commonly, sleep apnoea occurs when the muscles in the back of the throat relax as we enter our more restful deep stages of sleep (Stage 3) or our dream state (REM) sleep.
+Episodes of sleep apnea may occur hundred of times every night and are linked to changes in heart rate, loud breathing sound, and a decrease in oxygen saturation.

-Dr. Tadros accepts most POS and PPO insurances for any medical issues related to the nose as an out of network provider.
-Please contact us today or call NYC: (212) 532-4590 or NJ: (201) 408-5430.
+Dr. Tadros accepts most POS and PPO insurances for any medical issues related to the nose as an out-of-network provider.
+Please contact us today or call New York City: (201) 408-5430 or New Jersey: (201) 408-5430.

-Sleep Apnea In Depth
+Sleep Apnea In-Depth

 Blockage of airflow during sleep apnea causes prolonged hypoxia (low levels of oxygen) in the blood.
 As the concentration of carbon dioxide builds up in the bloodstream, the brain finally overrides the lapse in breathing, forcing the patient into a lighter stage of sleep (stage 1 or 2) to reposition and resume breathing.
 Since obstructive occurs in the deep stages of sleep, it is unrecognized by the individual who never fully wakes up.

-How is Obstructive Sleep Apnea treated?
+How Is Obstructive Sleep Apnea Treated?

-Why is the treatment of Obstructive Sleep Apnea (OSA) important?
+Why Is the Treatment of Obstructive Sleep Apnea (OSA) Important?

-OSA, or Obstructive Sleep Apnea, causes persistently low levels of oxygen in the blood for a significant portion of the night.
-This sleep apnea cause forces the body to work hard to pump blood in order to oxygenate the brain and organ and leads to one of the most unrecognized causes of silent hypertension.
+OSA causes persistently low levels of oxygen in the blood for a significant portion of the night.
+This sleep apnoea forces the body to work hard to pump blood in order to oxygenate the brain and organ and leads to one of the most unrecognized causes of silent hypertension.

 Medical Conditions Associated with Sleep Apnea